-Tests on the Davis and UCD Health campuses are typically performed twice per year and some units perform their own internal tests to stay current on use of the system.
+Tests on the Davis and UCD Health campuses are typically performed three times per year and some units perform their own internal tests to stay current on use of the system.
 The Davis campus and UCD Health are part of a regional and statewide emergency management system, and are in compliance with state and federal standards for managing emergencies.
 See information available on the Safety Services website.
-The most recent test of WarnMe occurred on April 28, 2021.
+In 2022, tests of the WarnMe system were held on January 26 and April 27.
 The test was announced in advance to the community.

 On the Davis campus, the Office of Emergency Management conducts regularly scheduled tests, drills, exercises, and appropriate follow-through activities to assess UC Davis' preparedness and response plans.
-The test includes an exercise of the emergency management system and emergency response organization (Event and Crisis Management Team).
-The 2020 test and tabletop exercises were held on September 30 and October 2, 2020, respectively.
-The Office of Emergency Management conducted a tabletop COVID-19 scenario via Zoom focusing on policy, communication, and operational coordination issues.
-The campus community was not notified in advance of the exercise.
+The exercises include an exercise of the emergency management system and emergency response organization (Event and Crisis Management Team).
+The most recent exercises were held on November 5, 2021, April 22, 2022, and May 4, 2022.
+The Office of Emergency Management conducted a series of cybersecurity tabletop exercises in person and via Zoom for both Davis and the UCD Health campuses focusing on policy, communication, and operational coordination issues.
+The campus community was not notified in advance of the exercises.